BlaiseAtCTS/Main-Project/FrontEND/PROJECT_COMPLETE.md

 ## 🎊 Success!

-Your new frontend "Frontnigg" has been successfully created with:
+Your new frontend "FrontEND" has been successfully created with:
 - ✅ Modern Angular 19 architecture
 - ✅ Bootstrap 5 styling
 - ✅ Complete backend integration